Christmas is around the corner, it can be a busy time with lots of food and along with this can come stress, especially for IBS sufferers.

 - Suitable pâté products include*:

-- Many mayonnaise brands are low FODMAP including popular brands; Heinz and Hellmann’s but also all the supermarkets provide great options.
+- Many mayonnaise brands are low FODMAP including popular brands; Heinz, Sainsbury’s and Hellmann’s.

 - Always check for the following: glucose-fructose syrup, fructose, honey, apple, onion and garlic.